Child Welfare Reform: Improve Community-Based Care

 - Improve foster parent recruitment and retention practices.
 Expand the successful South Florida Foster and Adoptive Parent Association (SFFAPA) model foster parent peer advocate and training program.
 This support includes guidance on everything from how to parent trauma-exposed children, and guiding foster parents throughout the child welfare process and courtroom proceedings.

-- Improve community-based care: The Children’s Campaign supports child welfare services within the community based care model and questions the debate by some to return direct care to the Florida Department of Children & Families.
+- Improve community-based care: American Children’s Campaign supports child welfare services within the community based care model and questions the debate by some to return direct care to the Florida Department of Children & Families.
 Reforms and improvements, however, in the CBC model are warranted.
 Examples include addressing board governance composition in order to ensure a broad range of knowledgeable stakeholders, diversity and sufficient numbers are involved.
 The total number of children, and geography overseen must be examined more carefully in order to align with appropriate oversight.
 Stewardship of public dollars is paramount, including executive compensation in some areas of the state.

 - Support and expand the guardian ad litem program: The successful program needs to be able to provide a voice for all children in dependency proceedings.